LiDAR-CS Dataset: LiDAR Point Cloud Dataset with Cross-Sensors for 3D Object Detection: Introduction

 \section{Introduction}

-Recently, with the rapid development of deep learning (DL) techniques and the upgrade of hardware, DL-related applications have been largely promoted and Autonomous Driving (AD) is one of the most representative applications.
-Light Detection and Ranging (LiDAR) sensor, due to its stable performance on range measurement, becomes the dominant sensor for 3D perception tasks.
-To well promote the technique development, many AD-related 3D perception datasets have been released such as the KITTI \cite{Geiger2012CVPR}, nuScene \cite{caesar2020nuscenes} and Waymo \cite{sun2020scalability}.
+In recent years, deep learning techniques have advanced quickly, and the hardware that supports them has also improved.
+As a result, deep-learning-related applications have become more prominent, and one of the most noteworthy is Autonomous Driving (AD).
+To achieve 3D perception tasks, Light Detection and Ranging (LiDAR) sensors have become the leading choice due to their reliable range measurement.
+To well promote the technique development, many AD-related 3D perception datasets have been released such as the KITTI \cite{Geiger2012CVPR}, nuScene \cite{caesar2020nuscenes} and WOD \cite{sun2020scalability}.

-Although impressive performances have been achieved, there still remain some urgent problems required to be solved in the community.
-First of all, the across-dataset model evaluation is complicated.
-Usually, this kind of evaluation is necessary to verify the model's generalization ability, however, this process is very complex and time-consuming due to several reasons: \textbf{(1) different sensors.} The LiDAR points are collected from different sensors, e.g., KITTI (Velodyne 64 beams LiDAR), nuScene (32 beams LiDAR); \textbf{(2) different labeling rules.} The labeling rule is different, in the KITTI dataset, only the objects in the front views have been annotated while the nuScene and Waymo are labeled in 360\degree view; \textbf{(3) different categories.} KITTI and Waymo share the same labeled categories while nuScene defines more specific categories. \textbf{(4) different evaluation metrics.} Last but not least, the evaluation metric for each dataset is also quite different which confuses the comparison over different datasets.
+Despite the notable accomplishments, pressing concerns still confront the community.
+Evaluating models across different datasets can be a complex task, which requires careful consideration of various factors.
+Usually, this kind of evaluation is necessary to verify the model's generalization ability, however, this process is very complex and time-consuming due to several reasons: \textbf{(1) different sensors.} The LiDAR points are collected from different sensors, e.g., KITTI (Velodyne 64 beams LiDAR), nuScene (32 beams LiDAR); \textbf{(2) different labeling rules.} The labeling rule is different, in the KITTI dataset, only the objects in the front views have been annotated while the nuScene and WOD are labeled in 360\degree view; \textbf{(3) different categories.} KITTI and WOD share the same labeled categories while nuScene defines more specific categories. \textbf{(4) different evaluation metrics.} Last but not least, the evaluation metric for each dataset is also quite different which confuses the comparison over different datasets.